dantemogrim/Bug-Out/README.md

 _Tested by the following people:_

-1. Jane Doe
+1. Simon Lindstedt
-2. John Doe
+2. Amanda Fager
-3. Jane Doe
+3. Marcel Branleur
-4. John Doe
+4. Julia K. Lindstedt

 _Tested by the following muggles (non-coders):_